 I hope you’re going to be able to spot the Big 5!
 I only missed the lions (but I didn’t mind after my volunteering with lions experience) and we even saw a wild dog and there are only a few of them in the entire park!

-Practical Tips for Visiting Kruger National Park:
+Other Practical Tips for Visiting Kruger National Park:

 Book a morning walk tour

 While at Lower Sabie we booked a walking tour in the morning.
 It was an exciting activity, as we couldn’t get out of our vehicle normally while driving around the park.
-We spotted some interesting footprints, a few giraffes, and even a rhino running our direction.
+We spotted some interesting footprints, a few giraffes, and even a rhino running in our direction.

-Thankfully, the wind changed and rhino stopped running towards us!
+Thankfully, the wind changed and the rhino stopped running towards us!
 Rhinos don’t see very well, but they smell everything around.
 So when the wind changed the rhino couldn’t smell us anymore.

 Be patient and wait.
 We waited twice: once for cheetahs who ended up chilling next to our car and then for the rhino.
 We experienced a scene similar to Jurassic Park where everyone stopped and wondered where the T-Rex went, and suddenly showed up in front of the car.
 The rhino literally walked next to us!